mdmake/mdmake/README.md

 - 💬 Ask me about Machine Learnig
 - 📫 How to contact me: mail and tg!
-- ⚡ Fun fact: I love raniti and computer games, especially CIV VI --> Here are some ideas to get you started:
+- ⚡ Fun fact: I love raniti and computer games, especially CIV VI